ev2900/Glue_Aggregate_Small_Files/README.md

 This repository provides a PySpark script [Aggregate_Small_Parquet_Files.py](https://github.com/ev2900/Glue_Aggregate_Small_Files/blob/main/Aggregate_Small_Parquet_Files.py)  that can consolidate small parquet files in an S3 prefix into larger parquet files.

-## How to run the Glue job to aggregate small parquet files
+## How to run the Glue job to aggregate small parquet file

 *Note* if you are testing the [Aggregate_Small_Parquet_Files.py](https://github.com/ev2900/Glue_Aggregate_Small_Files/blob/main/Aggregate_Small_Parquet_Files.py) and need to generate small parquet files as test data.
 You can follow the instructions in the [Example](https://github.com/ev2900/Glue_Aggregate_Small_Files/tree/main/Example) folder to create small file test data.